augusto/restVersioning/README.md

 whole API (similar to what is done in programming APIs, in which when a new version is release, not all classes have changed).

+This approach favours the idea that an API release increases the version on all endpoints (there's no need to change annotation on all endpoints, but only on the endpoints that require the version increase).
+This removes the need from clients to know exactly what version of each endpoint to call.
+This approach also allows, for more advanced clients, to cherrypick which version of each endpoint to use.

 ## Code

 Here's an example of how a controller looks like with this extension